 What if my interests change, can I change my EECB sponsor?

-Yes, it is possible to change your dissertation/committee and your EECB faculty sponsor through a memo to the Graduate division.
+Yes, it is possible to change your dissertation/committee and your EECB faculty sponsor through a memo to the Office of Graduate Education.

 How will I know about my application to EECB?

 You should hear from EECB a few weeks after you submitted your application.